Vintage Singer Sewing Machines: A Timeless Legacy

 Model 222K

-Also known as the “Freearm Featherweight,” the Model 222K was introduced in the mid 1950s and produced through mid 1960s.
-It retained the compactness and portability of the Featherweight while adding a removable extension table and a free arm, allowing for greater sewing flexibility.
-The free arm design made it easier to sew cylindrical items such as sleeves and cuffs.
+The Model 222K was introduced in the mid-1950s and produced through the mid-1960s.
+Also known as the “Freearm Featherweight,” it notably retained the compactness and portability of the Featherweight.
+The addition of a removeable extension table and a free arm allowed for greater sewing flexibility.
+Moreover, the free arm design made it significantly easier to sew cylindrical items, such as sleeves and cuffs.

 Image credit: Etsy